-Anyone named in a special guardianship order has parental responsibility for the child.
-That doesn’t mean that someone else who already has parental responsibility will lose it.
-It simply allows the special guardian to exercise parental responsibility without having to consult with anyone.
+A special guardianship order has parental responsibility for the child.
+That doesn’t mean that someone else who already has parental responsibility will lose it, but it does allow the special guardian to exercise parental responsibility without having to consult with parents.

-Family members and foster carers may want to think about special guardianship as an option for a child’s long-term care.
-There are some other situations in which special guardianship may be appropriate too.
-It can be a way of stopping lots of disputes happening between parents and a child’s carer.
-It can also be a good alternative to adoption, especially for older children who may still want to see their parents or keep in touch indirectly.
+Family members and foster carers may want to think about special guardianship as an option for a child’s long-term care, when there are concerns about the quality of care they are receiving from their parents.
+It can be a good alternative to adoption, especially for older children who may still want to see their parents or keep in touch indirectly.

-We can advise you on special guardianship, and what it would mean for you.
+We can advise you on special guardianship, and what it would mean for you and your family.

 Funding your case